Infineon/mtb-example-wifi-https-server/README.md

 This example uses the Arm® Cortex®-M4 (CM4) CPU of PSoC&trade; 6 MCU to start the HTTPS server task.
 At device reset, the default Cortex&reg;-M0+ (CM0+) application enables the CM4 CPU and configures the CM0+ CPU to go to sleep.

-In this example, the HTTPS server establishes a secure connection with a web browser or cURL client through SSL handshake.
-During the SSL handshake, the server presents its SSL certificate for verification, and verifies the incoming client identity.
+In this example, the HTTPS server establishes a secure connection with a web browser or cURL client through an SSL handshake.
+During the SSL handshake, the server presents its SSL certificate for verification and verifies the incoming client identity.
 This example uses mDNS provided by the lwIP open-source TCP/IP network stack. mDNS helps in resolving the domain name of the HTTPS server to an IP address in the local network.
 This code example supports only IPv4 with mDNS.

 You can define the maximum number of HTTPS page resources for the HTTPS server in the application Makefile, as shown below.
 The HTTPS server library maintains the database of pages based on this value.